A Fully Reversible Male Contraceptive Could Become A Thing, But Big Pharma Might Put A Stop To It

 While using an agent that blocks sperms sounds simple enough, scientists had to take account numerous considerations to make the male contraceptive gel viable for human use.
 First, the material needs to be inert.
 Precision is also crucial since the material needs to be injected into a small space (the vans deferens).
 Third, it needs to stay in one place so that it can block the passage of sperm for a long time.
 Lastly, it needs to successfully filter out spermatozoa without blocking the passage of fluids.

 Parsemus Foundation was able to manage all these considerations, and last year, they conducted trials on a dozen rabbits.
-After the procedure, no pregnancies occurred among the creatures in the first 13 months.
+After the procedure no pregnancies occurred among the creatures in the first 13 months.

 While some changes in the cells lining the vasa deferentia were noted, it was confirmed that they were not serious.